British Rail Class 07

-The British Rail Class 07 diesel locomotive is an off-centre cab 0-6-0 diesel-electric shunter type built by Ruston & Hornsby in 1962 for the Southern Region of British Railways.
-The 14 members of the class were primarily used at Southampton Docks and later also at Eastleigh Works.
+The British Rail Class 07 is a type of diesel-electric shunter locomotives.
+The 14 members of the class were built by Ruston & Hornsby in 1962 for the Southern Region of British Railways; they were used primarily at Southampton Docks and later at Eastleigh Works.

 Background

 The 07 class was originally designed to replace steam power on the Southampton Docks network, which at its peak consisted of some 80 miles of track and immediately prior to the introduction of diesel power was operated by six ex-LBSCR 0-6-0 class E2 and fourteen ex-Southern Railway USA class (Note: So-called because they were purchased from the US Army Transportation Corps following World War II.)
 0-6-0 tank locomotives.

 The specifications for the class arose from a report produced by the General Managers of British Transport Docks and the Southern Region of British Railways discussing the relative merits of the 204 hp Class 04 and 350 hp Class 12 0-6-0 diesel shunters.
 Due to the need to traverse small radius curves on the docks network, it was concluded that a compromise between the shorter wheelbase of the former and greater power output of the latter was desirable, thus giving rise to the requirement for a locomotive with a fixed wheelbase not exceeding 10 ft and maximum power output of around 275 to 300 hp (with a weight not exceeding 10 tons).